ch-benard/laravel-apache-pgsql/README.md

 ```bash
 docker-compose exec -u devuser php composer create-project --prefer-dist laravel/laravel /var/www/html/.
 ```
 The command will create a Laravel project into the */var/www/html* folder in the container.
-This container is mapped to *public_html* folder on the host.
+This directory is mapped to the *public_html* folder on the host.
 The command is launched from the container to avoid having to install the development tools (Composer, Laravel) on the host.
 So, you keep your host clean.

 2. Generate the key for the Laravel application